 - Reserve items online or over the phone at 315-457-0310.

 - Existing holds will be filled as soon as the items are available.

 - Appointments are required.
-Once your items become available you will be notified by the library staff to arrange a two-hour time slot to pick items up.
+Once your items become available you will be notified by email, text or phone.
+Please call the library at 315-457-0310 or go online to arrange a two-hour time slot to pick items up.
 You can only pick up your holds during your assigned two-hour time slot.

 - When arriving, follow the posted signs to line up in the garage.

-- STAY IN YOUR CAR and wait for security to direct you when it’s safe to proceed forward.
+- STAY IN YOUR CAR and wait for staff to direct you when it’s safe to proceed forward.

 - Park your car in the designated pick-up spot.